International Baccalaureate Grades 11-12

 Description of Assessed Components

-Group 1 - English - Language and Literature SL
+Group I – English - Language and Literature SL

-- Individual Oral Commentary – Commend on an extract from a text - 15 minutes
+Individual Oral – based on two extracts, 15 minutes

 Group II – Acquired language - French and Spanish SL & HL